jmn22/class-sandbox-repo/syllabus.rst

  * Block diagrams of the device and submodules in the device should be presented.
  * Signal processing and software algorithm logic should be documented, and the associated code should be specifically referenced by the appropriate git repository URL and SHA1 hash(es).
- * Choice of electronic components should be supported by an analysis (when appropriate) that includes considerations such as power, bandwidth, SNR, etc. that could impact performance in your device.
+ * Choice of electronic components should be supported by an analysis (when appropriate) that includes considerations such as power, bandwidth, SNR, etc. that could impact performance of your device.
  * Formal circuit schematics should be drawn and properly annotated for all electronic circuits.
  * Component datasheets, user manuals, etc. should be included.
  * Mechanical drawings, SolidWorks renderings, etc. should be included.